top of page

 The Wurlitzer Company

 After his initial success, Este left the industry, selling off his shares of Skee-Ball and other amusements.
 By 1935, Skee-Ball was owned by the Wurlitzer company, maker of the famous jukebox machines.
-The company found that this game now outsold its own jukeboxes and greatly increased the game's production in response.
+The company found that this game now outsold its own jukeboxes and increased production of the game in response.

 However, what they didn't realize was that the original game machines were built so sturdily that they very rarely needed to be replaced, and it took Wurlitzer years to sell all of the extra machines they produced.